Wardrobes, Linen Presses & Bedroom Suites Page 3 in the Gothic & Aesthetic Style

 WL 64

-An extremely rare Gothic Revival Walnut & Amboyna Bedroom suite designed by Bruce Talbert & made by Gillows of Lancaster consisting of a treble wardrobe, 2 x 3'6" double beds & 2 x matching bedside cupboards.
-The treble wardrobe with full length bevelled mirror to the centre door with central carved rosette to the top flanked by 2 carved panels depicting 16 carved floret's with further carved rosettes to the side doors & to the lower parts each carved with a different floret on Ebonised & Gilt backgrounds, the central panels of Amboyna framed with ebonised strips & further smaller rosettes to each corner, the front sides with further floret's & carved tramline details, the cornice with dental moulding & all on Egyptian revival feet, the doors opening to reveal hanging space to the left hand side, Linen slides to the upper double right hand side (not shown but all original & all there) & drawers below.
-The beds & bedside cabinets with conforming identical details.
+A rare Gothic Revival Walnut and Amboyna bedroom suite designed by Bruce Talbert and made by Gillows of Lancaster consisting of a treble wardrobe, 2 x 3'6" double beds and 2 x matching bedside cupboards.
+The treble wardrobe with central carved rosette to the top flanked by two carved panels depicting 16 carved floret's with further carved rosettes to the side doors and to the lower parts each carved with a different floret on Ebonised and Gilt backgrounds.
+The central panels of Amboyna framed with ebonised strips and further smaller rosettes to each corner, the front sides with further floret's.
+The whole stood on turn feet, the doors opening to reveal hanging space to the left hand side and to the right double size drawers with double linen slides above.
+The beds and bedside cabinets with conforming identical details.

 Wardrobe Height 82 1/2" 208cm, Width of cornice 81 1/2" 208cm, Depth of cornice 24".